By using the Buy an NHS PPC service means you agree to the following terms and conditions.

 If we take a Direct Debit payment from your bank without your agreement you are entitled to make an indemnity claim at your bank.
 They will refund your money immediately.
 This is part of the Direct Debit Guarantee.

-We may refuse to accept payment for a 12 month PPC by means of Direct Debit instalments in certain circumstances.
+We may refuse to accept payment for a 12 month PPC by Direct Debit instalments in certain circumstances.

 Direct Debit Guarantee